HomeGuidesAPI Reference

 📘

-Please note that Klaviyo will only send new events (that were processed after the webhook subscription was re-enabled) when this occurs.
+Please note that Klaviyo will only send new events (that were processed after the webhook was re-enabled) when this occurs.
 If you need to catch up on events that occurred while your webhook’s endpoint URL was down, you can use the Get Events endpoint and filter for the relevant metric_id.

 Additional resources